x

 • When a student has a complaint against the DSS Office and/or one of its staff members, the student should first discuss the complaint with the DSS Director.
 The issue may be resolved at this level.

 • If the complaint is not satisfactorily resolved, or for a specific reason cannot be discussed with the DSS Director, the student should contact the Vice President of Student Success to discuss the matter in an attempt to resolve the issue.
-After the matter has been investigated, the Vice President of Student Success will inform the student and the involved parties of the progress, findings, or resolution within 10 business days.
+After the matter has been investigated, the Vice President of Student Success will inform the student and the involved parties of the progress, findings, or resolution within days.

 • A student has the right to bypass the DSS office and go directly to the Vice President of Student Success.